Monadic second-order model-checking on decomposable matroids: Model-checking and Enhanced Tree

 \subsection{Signature}

-It is now shown how dependent sets of a matroid of bounded branch-width can be characterized using its enhanced tree.
-It will permit to define later the dependency predicate by a formula $dep(X)$ in $MSO$.
-The dependent sets will be represented by an object inductively defined on the enhanced tree.
+We show how dependent sets of a matroid of bounded branch-width can be characterized using its enhanced tree.
+This will later allow us to define the dependence predicate by a formula in $MSO$.
+To this aim, for any node $s$ of an enhanced tree, we succintly represent by a \textit{signature} each element of $B_{s}$ which can be generated by a given set of elements of the matroid.